-Once your strategy is in place you know what you need to achieve, who you are targeting, the cost associated with what you need to achieve, how you will reach your target audience and how you will measure what you do.
-Now you can build your tactical communication plan.

-You started to pull this together when considering the channels you'd use in the previous section.
+- Make a list of the communication tasks you need to complete. - TACTICS Once your strategy is in place you know what you need to achieve, who you are targeting, the cost associated with what you need to achieve, how you will reach your target audience and how you will measure what you do.
+Now you can You started to pull this together when considering the channels you'd use in the previous section.
 Now you can expand on what you have.
-Here's the process we'd use to put an internal communication plan together:

-- 1. Make a list of the communication tasks you need to complete. - 2.
-Assign timescales to those tasks, i.e. at which point during the year will they need to be completed. - 3.
-Include the objective of each communication task to keep focus. - 4.
-Identify which groups of staff will receive each communication. - 5.
-Assign the channels that will be most suitable for that communication. - 6.
-Establish who will be responsible for delivering each communication. - 7.
-List what measure will be used to monitor the success of the communication. - 8.
+Here's the process we'd use to put an internal communication plan together: Assign timescales to those tasks, i.e. at which point during the year will they need to be completed.
+Include the objective of each communication task to keep focus.
+3. Identify which groups of staff will receive each communication.
+Assign the channels that will be most suitable for that communication.
+Establish who will be responsible for delivering each communication.
+List what measure will be used to monitor the success of the communication.
 Build contingencies to accommodate potential delays.
-Your contingency can also be used for any reactive communications that will need to be sent throughout the year.

-Download our free Internal Communications Content Plan template
+Your contingency can also be used for 8. any reactive communications that will need to be sent throughout the year.
+Download our free Internal Communications Download Here Content Plan template